 You can generate money on your blog by selling your personal products or services to your audience.
 This can be in form of digital products or offline products.
 So far you can win the trust of people who read your blog, they will happily buy whatever you sell to them.

 For example, if you are blogging about health subjects, you can sell body fitness products to them.
 And people will be happy to buy from you.
 PS.
-Make sure you are selling good products to keep up your audience trust.
-That is important in every business of course.
+Make sure you are selling good products to keep up your audience’s trust.
+That is important in every business, of course.

 Affiliate Marketing is another interesting way you can make money as a blogger in Nigeria.
-Affiliate marketing is the art of promoting other people’s products on your blog with an existing agreement of you getting a percentage on every sale made through you.
+Affiliate marketing is the art of promoting other people’s products on your blog with an existing agreement that you get a percentage on every sale you make.
 It is just like referring customers to a seller which you get a referral bonus or commission.

 One sweet thing about affiliate marketing is the people you are marketing affiliate products to are naturally interested in buying the product in the first place.
-Your own only work is to motivate them into taking action.
+Your own only work is to motivate them to take action.
 And guess what, people earn as much as N30,000 as an affiliate on Expertnaire.